DeamonRealm/AgeOfChampions/README.md

 ## How to play
-Right now there are only prototype releases to test the functionallity of our game.
+Right now there are only prototype releases to test the functionality of our game dute to this fact all debug controlls can be activated without the need of being on the debug mode (F1).
-Controls for v.0.2.1 (protoype to test correct animation and draw order)
+Controls for v.0.3 (Vertical Slice prototype)
+v0.3 is quite similar to the AoE editor but with far less options, you can spawn difernt units, resources and bulding and test some of their functionality.

+* Mouse Left Click to select a unit, building or resource
+* Mouse Right Click to Make the unit do actions (Move/Attack/Recolect)
-* Mouse Double Click to select unit
+* Mouse Double Click to select all units of the same type
 * Mouse Drag to select unit groups

 #### Debug controls
-* JIKL to move the character
-* WASDQEZX to change the orientation of the character
-* 1,2,3,4,5 to change animation type
 * GRAVE to activate/deactivate console (enter "help" in the console to see all the commands)
-* F1 to activate debug draw
+* [F1]:Activate debug mode
+* [F2]:Generate Building
+* [F3]: Generate Villager
+* [N]: Generate Arbalest
+* [M]: Generate Milita
+* [Z]: Generete Tree
+* [X]: Generete Berry Bush
+* [C]: Generate Stone quarry
+* [V]: Generate Gold ore
+* [W]: Generate Warrior
 * Arrows to move the camera

 ##Media